CoderHouse/desarrollador-full-stack/clases/clase06/soluciones/README.md

 ### Serving Apps with Client-Side Routing

 If you use routers that use the HTML5 [`pushState` history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries) under the hood (for example, [React Router](https://github.com/ReactTraining/react-router) with `browserHistory`), many static file servers will fail.
-For example, if you used React Router with a route for `/todos/42`, the development server will respond to `localhost:3000/todos/42` properly, but an Express serving a production build as above will not.
+For example, if you used React Router with a route for `/todos/42`, the development server will respond to `localhost:3000/todos/42` properly, but an Express serving a itemion build as above will not.

 This is because when there is a fresh page load for a `/todos/42`, the server looks for the file `build/todos/42` and does not find it.
 The server needs to be configured to respond to a request to `/todos/42` by serving `index.html`.
 For example, we can amend our Express example above to serve `index.html` for any unknown paths: